antimony-lang/antimony/docs/concepts/variables.md

 }
 ```

-Run this code using the sabre CLI:
+Run this code using the antimony CLI:

 ```
-$ sabre run variables.sb
+$ sb run variables.sb
 15
 ```